h2non/nar/README.md

 - Built-in support for installating archives (like npm does)
 - Supports downloading and running archives from remote servers
 - Supports application pre/post run hooks (from [npm scripts][npm-scripts])
+- Supports installing archives from local and remote servers (like npm does)
 - Allow to embed dependencies by type
 - Allow to embed global dependencies
 - Allow to embed node binary for isolated runtime environments